 Children from the previous marriage can also be included or excluded, as can stepchildren or any other family members such as nieces, nephews etc. As stated earlier, children are often named as beneficiaries but which children and why depends on factors.
 For example, perhaps the children from a first marriage are grown and well off financially and no longer need to be provided for, while the children of a second marriage are young and will have greater financial needs should you pass away.
 Estate plans include naming a guardian for minor children if both parents die together say in a car accident.

 In some cases if the estate is substantial, children, family members, friends, and even organizations can be named beneficiaries to reward them for their love and loyalty over the years, or in the case of a charitable organization, to provide money to support their charitable work.

 Remember that an estate plan can include anyone as a beneficiary.
 Deciding how to design your plan, is best discussed with an accomplished estate planning attorney.
 For example in California, trusts are considered better that wills because of the California probate process, which can be long and expensive..

-Depending on the family situation that arises from a second marriage, it can be wise to communicate any changes to your estate plan to with family members about who will inherit and why.
-By sharing your wishes and concerns, there hopefully will not be bad feelings or confusion about who inherits and why.
+Depending on the family situation that arises from a second marriage, it can be wise to communicate any changes to your estate plan to with family members about who will inherit and the reasoning behind it.
+Second marriages and estate planning can invite concerns from family members.
+By sharing your thinking, there hopefully will not be bad feelings or confusion about who inherits and why.
 A well designed plan can help you make it clear and avoid hard feelings among family members.
 For example, you may want to provide for your second spouse (wife or husband) but upon their death, your remaining assets should pass to your biological children and not to her/his children.